bethac07/qi_2024_analysis_lab_manual/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 # Deep Learning for Microscopy Image Analysis

-**Learning Objectives**
+---

+*Lab authors: TBU-Hunter Elliott & Marcelo Cicconet* .

+<small>This file last updated 2024-04-01.</small>

+---

+## Learning Objectives

-- Appreciate how Neural Networks are trained
+- [ ] Appreciate how Neural Networks are trained

-- Learn how to get to and use Google Colab
+- [ ] Learn how to get to and use Google Colab

-- Denoising with Noise2Void in “Zero”
+- [ ] Denoising with Noise2Void in “Zero”

-- Segmentation with StarDist in “Zero”
+- [ ] Segmentation with StarDist in “Zero”

-- Segmentation with Cellpose
+- [ ] Segmentation with Cellpose

 Lab Data: [<u>https://bit.ly/3uEFiKg</u>](https://bit.ly/3uEFiKg)